Warnings, notes, and limitations

 In the case of a read-only directory or P4TICKETS file, p4 login appears to succeed, but p4 login -s generates the "invalid or unset" error.
 Ensure that the P4TICKETS file exists and is writable by the replica server.

-• Client workspaces on the master and replica servers cannot overlap.
-Users must be certain that their P4PORT, P4CLIENT, and other settings are configured to ensure that files from the replica server are not synced to client workspaces used with the master server, and vice versa.
+• Client workspaces on the target server and replica servers cannot overlap.
+Users must be certain that their P4PORT, P4CLIENT, and other settings are configured to ensure that:

 • All server IDs must be unique.
 Manually-assigned names might be easy to remember, but in very large environments, there might be more servers than is practical to administer or remember.
 Use the command p4 server -g to create a new server specification with a numeric Server ID.
 Such a Server ID is guaranteed to be unique.